cesswairimu/GirlsGetGeeky/README.md

 We will build these courses and instructions in markdown files.

 ## Contribution
 We :blue_heart: new contributors.
-There are many ways to contribute.
+There are many ways to contribute you do not have to necessarily even write code.
 [Here](CONTRIBUTING.md) is our contribution guidelines to get you started
+When you contribute to this project, you will get recognition as one of our contributor, a big thank you and an applaud on twitter.
+With the `storytelling` tickets available you do not have to write code, share your experience and opinions and help another developer starting out get motivated, point him/her to the right direction or just some heads-up and you will be recognized as a contributor.

 ## Participation Guidelines
 This project adheres to a code of conduct.
 By participating, you are expected to uphold this code.